 Because the lining of your digestive system is loaded with all kind of immune system cells, and those immune system cells are part of an important barrier, poor gut health can be a significant Trigger in the development of an autoimmune disease including Hashimotos disease, Rheumatoid arthritis, MS, Type I diabetes, Inflammatory bowel disease like Crohn’s and Ulcerative colitis and many metabolic conditions.

-You see beneficial bacteria in the gut are not only needed for the conversion of T4 thyroid hormones into T3 thyroid hormones, but these gut bacteria also play a major role in the modulation of both Th1, Th2 and Th 17 immune responses and this is the connection the gut microbes and bacteria has to autoimmune diseases.
+You see, beneficial bacteria in the gut are not only needed for the conversion of T4 thyroid hormones into T3 thyroid hormones, but these gut bacteria also play a major role in the modulation of both Th1, Th2 and Th 17 immune responses and this is the connection the gut microbes and autoimmune diseases.

 These Imbalances between Th1, Th2 and Th17 immune responses, is what is now understood to be one of the major causes in the development of autoimmunity.